CaffeineMC/sodium/common/src/api/java/net/caffeinemc/mods/sodium/api/config/USAGE.md

 ### Dependency on Sodium's API

 Sodium publishes its api package on a maven repository that you can depend on in your buildscript.
+It needs `modImplementation` on Fabric 1.21.11, and `implementation` on Fabric 1.21.12+ and NeoForge 1.21.11+.

 Fabric: